310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora %}
 Uu~myu… I don’t feel like there’s any reason to be afraid, though.

-Everyone's walking around in monster costumes, but only a few of them are actually realistic-looking.
+Everyone's walking around in monster costumes, but only a few of 'em are actually realistic-looking.
 Most of them are just cute ones!

 Alright!
 Gather over, kids!
 I’m giving out candy\~ Trick or Treat\~♪
 {% endbubble %}